 6. Build for a rainy day

-I know we are already going through a crisis, but we are getting some help from our governments.
-It is in our best interests to save whatever we can.
+I know we are already going through a crisis, but we are getting help from our governments.
+So it is in our best interests to save whatever we can.

-If you have a job now you are one of the luckiest people.
-Even then, be conservative with your money.
-The world is going through a crisis and anything may happen tomorrow.
-So get ready financially and save each whatever you can.
+If you have a job now, you are among the luckiest.
+But, even then, be conservative with your money.
+The world is going through a crisis, and anything may happen tomorrow.
+So get ready financially and save whatever you can.

-If you are already building an emergency fund, continue building it.
+If you are already building an emergency fund, continue creating it.
 It will help you have some peace of mind

 7. Look for ways to earn money

-Earning extra money can help you go through all these tough times.
+Earning extra money can help you go through all these challenging times.
 We are not sure of the outcome of this pandemic.
-Getting ready and starting some side hustles is the key to get through this.
+Getting ready and starting some side hustles is the key to getting through this.
 There are a few things you can do

 - Start proofreading: Proofreading can be a great way to start a side hustle.
-If English is your first language, it can help you start an extra income stream.
+If English is your first language, it can help create an extra income stream.

 - Start working as a Virtual Assistant: You can start working as a virtual assistant.
-Online businesses want help in admin work for running their businesses.
+For example, online businesses want help in admin work for running their businesses.

 8. Make use of whatever you have

 Make use of everything you have.
 Instead of buying new, use whatever you have at home.
-Most of the time we buy a lot of clothes and other items which we never use.
+Most of the time, we believe many clothes and other items we never use.

-This is the time to ditch this habit and start wearing clothes which we already have.
+It is time to ditch this habit and start wearing clothes we already have.

-Most of us are not going to work, parties and outings and, so we don’t need a lot of new dresses.
+Most of us are not going to work, parties and outings, so we don’t need a lot of new dresses.
 Most of the days are spent in PJs.
-So why to waste money on new clothes which eventually will be hanging in our closet.
+So why waste money on new clothes that will eventually hang in our closets?

 9. Cancel all subscriptions

-I know it can be hard to let all these go but believe me, keeping your money with you is more important than keeping all the subscriptions.
+It can be hard to let all these goes, but keeping your money with you is more important than keeping all the subscriptions.

-You may have subscriptions to streaming services like youtube premium, Netflix, Amazon Prime, Spotify.
+You may be subscribed to streaming services like youtube premium, Netflix, Amazon Prime, and Spotify.
 These may add up and can be expensive.
 Instead of having multiple subscriptions, go for the one you watch the most.

 Cancel all unnecessary streaming services.

-If you are finding it hard financially, make some plans and cut all unnecessary spending.
+If you find it hard financially, make some plans and cut all unnecessary spending.
 It will make you better equipped to go through all this.